netbrain/visual-regression-action/IMPLEMENTATION_SUMMARY.md

 ## ✅ Completed Implementation

-This repository now contains a complete GitHub Action for visual regression testing, based on the reference implementation from `eik-it/export.fish-site`.
+This repository now contains a complete GitHub Action for visual regression testing with Playwright.

 ## 📦 What Was Built